 A film critic and teacher, Amy Bertram Read currently teaches special topics courses in French film and Elements of Film Art.
 A member of the Modern Language Association and the Society for Cinema and Media Studies, she is completing work toward a PhD in French, Cinema Studies, Women’s Studies and Spanish.
 Her dissertation is a comparative study of contemporary French filmmakers Claire Denis and François Ozon.
 In 2004, she received an M.A. in French from UT with concentrations in French Film and Theater.
 She has taught beginning to intermediate French at the University of Tennessee, Knoxville, and beginning Spanish at Tennessee Technological University in Cookeville, TN and spent a year teaching French and Spanish at the Cedar Springs Waldorf School in Placerville, CA prior to starting graduate studies.

-Nancy Roche specializes in Women and Film, American Independent Film and Contemporary International Cinema with an emphasis on culture studies, narrative and gender and identity performance.
-She is the recipient of various academic awards, including the Harris Award and the Feldman Prize in Fiction while at Brown University and a Provost Writing Fellowship at MTSU.
-She has taught at Watkins College for ten years, in both the General Education and Film Departments.
-Publications include: The Southern Poetry Review, Vanderbilt Poetry Review, The Nashville Scene, Jacket Magazine and contributions to The LGBTQ America Today Encyclopedia, Greenwood Press and The Essential Sopranos, University of Kentucky Press.
-Academic affiliations include the Modern Language Association and the Pop Culture Association/American Culture Association.
+Dr. Roche specializes in American Independent Film, Adaptations, Women and Film, and Cinemas of the 1960s with an emphasis on culture studies, narrative, and gender and identity performance.
+She was the recipient of various academic awards including the Harris Award and the Feldman Prize in Fiction while at Brown University and a Provost Writing Fellowship at MTSU.
+She is currently a Senior Adjunct Instructor in the Film School at watkins and a Lecturer in English and Women’s Studies at Vanderbilt University.
+Publications include contributions to Jacket Magazine, The LGBTQ America Today Encyclopedia, Greenwood Press, The Essential Sopranos Reader, University Press of Kentucky, and most recently, Modern American Drama on Screen, Cambridge University Press.
+Academic affiliations include the Modern Language Association, the Pop Culture Association/American Culture Association, and the Society for Cinema and Media Studies.

 Chuck Stephens - BFA (Visual Arts: Filmmaking, 1984), University of Maryland, MA (Cinema Studies, 1987) New York University